tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_18.md

 {{> DiffBox tutorialName="meteor-angular1-socially" step="18.39"}}

-We also have "Recover" button in the login page, so let's create a component that handles that, and call it `Password`:
+Now try to click on a button displayed in the right bottom corner of the screen.
+You should see opened modal window with PartyAdd component!

+# Custom Authentication Components

+Our next step will replace the login-buttons which is a simple and non-styled login/register component - we will add our custom authentication component with custom style.

+First, let's create `Auth` component:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="18.40"}}

 {{> DiffBox tutorialName="meteor-angular1-socially" step="18.41"}}

+As you can see, we're going to create components for few new states.

+First state is a page with `Login` component.

+In this component we use Meteor's accounts, and use the Accounts API to login our user with email and password.

 {{> DiffBox tutorialName="meteor-angular1-socially" step="18.42"}}

-Since every component is ready, we can now implement Auth into Socially:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="18.43"}}

 {{> DiffBox tutorialName="meteor-angular1-socially" step="18.44"}}

+In `Register` component we use Meteor's accounts, and use the Accounts API to add a new user.

+{{> DiffBox tutorialName="meteor-angular1-socially" step="18.45"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="18.46"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="18.47"}}

+We also have "Recover" button in the login page, so let's create a component that handles that, and call it `Password`:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="18.48"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="18.49"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="18.50"}}

+Since every component is ready, we can now implement Auth into Socially:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="18.51"}}

+{{> DiffBox tutorialName="meteor-angular1-socially" step="18.52"}}

 Inside the `md-toolbar` you see we used